SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Experiments

 \textbf{Public Action Segmentation Datasets.} We evaluate the proposed method on three challenging datasets: \textbf{50Salads} \cite{stein2013combining} (50 videos, 19 actions), \textbf{GTEA} \cite{fathi2011learning} (28 videos, 11 actions), and \textbf{Breakfast Actions} \cite{kuehne2014language} (1712 videos, 10 complex activities, 48 actions).
 Following \cite{singhania2022iterative}, we use the standard train-test splits for each dataset.

-\textbf{Mouse Social Behaviour Dataset.} Based on the dataset from our previous works \cite{zhou2021structured, jiang2021multi}, we introduce a new Parkinson’s Disease Mouse Behaviour (PDMB) dataset consisting of three groups of normal mice and three groups of mice with Parkinson’s Disease.
-It provides a valuable resource for the research community to investigate the behavioural patterns and characteristics associated with Parkinson’s Disease.
-More details can be found in Supplementary A.
+\textbf{Mouse Social Behaviour Dataset.} Based on the dataset from our previous works \cite{zhou2021structured,jiang2021multi,9744557,zhou2022cross}, we introduce a new Parkinson’s Disease Mouse Behaviour (PDMB) dataset consisting of three groups of normal mice and three groups of mice with Parkinson’s Disease.
+It provides a valuable resource to study the behavioural patterns and characteristics of mice, particularly those with Parkinson’s Disease.
+More details can be found in Supplementary B.

 \textbf{Evaluation.} We follow the evaluation protocol used in ICC \cite{singhania2022iterative} for both unsupervised and semi-supervised settings.
-In specific, for the public datasets, we use the same evaluation metrics taken for fully-supervised temporal action segmentation, including frame-wise accuracy (Acc), segmental edit distance (Edit), and segmental F1 score at overlapping thresholds 10$\%$, 25$\%$, and 50$\%$ (denoted as F1@\{10, 25, 50\}) \cite{lea2017temporal}.
+In specific, for the public datasets, we use the same evaluation metrics taken for fully-supervised temporal action segmentation, including frame-wise accuracy (Acc), segmental Edit distance (Edit), and segmental F1 score at overlapping thresholds 10$\%$, 25$\%$, and 50$\%$ (denoted as F1@\{10, 25, 50\}) \cite{lea2017temporal}.
 The overlapping ratio is the intersection over union (IoU) ratio between the predicted and ground-truth action segments.
 We conduct cross-validation using the standard splits \cite{singhania2022iterative}, and report the average.
 We evaluate the representation generated in unsupervised learning by training a linear classifier to classify frame-wise action labels.
 In the semi-supervised setting, we also report the average of 5 different selections to reduce the randomness brought by the training subset selection.
 For our PDMB dataset, we also use similar evaluation metrics and define 2 splits for cross-validation.